freedaun/Swahili-Flashcards/README.md

     Translate to and from Swahili, prefer the kenyan dialect.
 Add a little bit of grammatical and word explanations.

-Prefer Kenyan, because it is simpler.
+Prefer the Kenyan dialect, because it is simpler.

 You can select cards from one or more categories.
 Progress is reported.

+Click `Invert` to go from English to Swhahili instead.

 To add words or sentences, open the file in a text editor, locate 'vocabulary[]', prompt an AI to give you the data you need and add them as entries.